colinrcummings/adventure_packing_pal/README.md

 http://colinrcummings.github.io/adventure_packing_pal/

 ## To do
-- Fix mobi input size / icon focusing
 - Confirm before item delete
-- Enable item editing
+- Write item edit methods
 - Group items by Unpacked and Packed inside collapsable containers with count
 - Enable different list types on load (mountaineering, backpacking, hiking, climbing) using flaticons to toggle
 - Integrate seasonality using flaticons to toggle